SainathB/WebStarter/README.md

 WeBsTarTer
 ==========

-An application written in python which starts webbrowser with specified websites.
+An Windows application written in python which starts webbrowser with specified websites.